nettybun/haptic/src/dom/readme.md

 Hyperscript reviver for JSX in Haptic.

-This is a fork of Sinuous' "h" package that has been ported to TypeScript, simplified in a few places, and adapted to support a general [`api.patch()`][1] method for reactive libraries.
+This is a fork of the Sinuous "h" package that has been ported to TypeScript, simplified in a few places, and adapted to support a general [`api.patch()`][1] method for reactive libraries.
 This package isn't tied to [Haptic Wire][2] and can be used with any reactive library such as Sinuous, MobX, Hyperactiv, and other friends.
 It can also be used without reactivity at all.

-It's 940 bytes min+gzip on its own.
+It's 920 bytes min+gzip on its own.

 Designed to be explicit, type safe, and interoperable with the Sinuous ecosystem.
 The Sinuous repository lists some [community packages][3].